quarkus-qe/quarkus-test-plans/QUARKUS-2736.md

 ## Impact on test suites and test environment

-Beefy Scenarios should cover newly introduced configuration properties that enforces legacy behavior and provides smooth migration.
+Quarkus Test Suite should cover newly introduced configuration properties that enforces legacy behavior and provides smooth migration.

 The SameSite cookies added by Jakarta REST Services 3.1 will require one unit test with multiple HTTP requests.